willgarcia/rotc/06-k8s-servicemesh/workshop-README.md

 * Run `./batect -f azure.yml setup-terraform` to get your terraform environment ready.
 This will connect to the storage account and container.
 See
 `cluster/azure/terraform-service-mesh.arm` for a template to create in your personal azure subscription.

-* Run `./batect -f azure.yml plan-terraform` to check to see the resources tha will be provisioned
+* Run `./batect -f azure.yml plan-terraform` to check to see the resources that will be provisioned

 * Run `./batect -f azure.yml apply-terraform` to setup the cluster